G4B3R-mini/Block/README.md

 # Currently Under Development

+## Critical

+`Errors that make something unusable, these should be fixed as soon as possible`

+- [ ] Settings Page
+  - [ ] when back pressed, nothing happens (does not go back to browser)
+    - [ ] check browser component back handlers, something may be interfering there

+[//]: # (`Nothing critical wooooooo`)

 ## Massiv Bugs

+- [ ] Homepage
+  - [ ] remove sponsored top sites
 - [ ] BrowserComponent
     - [ ] every time google search is performed, open in app requested
     - [ ] load page, select, and return to browser not working properly (from extensions page links)
         - [ ] find more addons link (page stops working), extension settings page (very buggy)
 - [ ] MozEngineView not working properly when go to new compose page then return (most likely has to do with lifecycle management, when return to page need to reset/relink)
 - [ ] theme settings